Skip to main content

 deployed in multi-tenant Data Centers [RFC8365][RFC9469].
 EVPN

-provides Network Virtualization Edge (NVE) auto-discovery, tenant
+enables Network Virtualization Edge (NVE) auto-discovery, tenant MAC/

-Virtualization Over Layer-3 (NVO3) networks, such as all-active
+Virtualization over Layer 3 (NVO3) networks, such as all-active

 multi-homing.
 The current EVPN all-active multi-homing procedures in